 Brownson, Rehmus & Foxworth, Inc.

-Brownson, Rehmus & Foxworth, Inc. is a fee-only advisory firm.
-It is based in Chicago.
-It’s the second-biggest firm on our list with more than $42 million in assets under management.
-It has 49 investors on staff who have a variety of certifications, including 16 certified financial planners (CFPs), five chartered financial analysts (CFAs), one chartered alternative investment advisor (CAIA), one fund research manager (FRM) and three certified public accountants (CPAs).
+Brownson, Rehmus & Foxworth, Inc. is a fee-only advisory firm with more than $42 million in assets under management (AUM).
+The firm currently employs at least 49 investment advisers.
+Collectively, the staff boasts 16 certified financial planners (CFPs), five chartered financial analysts (CFAs), one chartered alternative investment advisor (CAIA), one fund research manager (FRM) and three certified public accountants (CPAs).

 Brownson, Rehmus & Foxworth, Inc. Background

 Brownson, Rehmus & Foxworth, Inc. was founded in 1969.
 The firm is employee-owned by 10 of its active principles.
 Beyond the firm’s Chicago office, it operates branches in San Francisco, Atlanta and New York.